andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/mfe3e4a-login/README.md

 #### Steps

+-   For CXP 5.6.2 or below, make sure **CSRF protection** is disabled in backbase.properties

 -   Scaffold a new Launchpad 5.6 Widget with BB-CLI, call it **mobile-login**;
     import it to the Enterprise Catalog